Skip to main content

 Key Terms

 The onchain asset locked by the borrower for the duration of the loan.
-The lender receives this asset if the loan is not repaid at maturity.Collateral can be any Solana asset (verified tokens on Jupiter).
+The lender can claim this asset if the loan is not repaid after maturity.Collateral can be any Solana asset (verified tokens on Jupiter, RWAs such as xStocks).
 NFTs will be supported after launch.

 The liquidity provided by the lender and received by the borrower.
 On Offerbook, USDC is the only asset that can be borrowed or lent.
 This applies to both sides: borrowers receive USDC, lenders supply USDC.